Cheap has a different meaning for everyone.

 Especially since costs will vary depending on how far away you are from each destination.

-So, when we say cheap, we’re talking about the average hotel price per night for each island.
+So, when we say cheap islands to visit, we’re talking about the average hotel price per night for each island.

 How did we rank each island?